 Streets must be safe and accessible for all, with clean air that is free from harmful emissions

-In 2017, C40 Cities launched the Green and Healthy Streets Declaration where signatories pledged to:
+In 2017, C40 Cities launched the Green and Healthy Streets Accelerator where signatories pledged to:

 - Procure only zero-emission buses from 2025